hylang/hy/docs/macros.rst

 **Regular macros**, typically defined with :hy:func:`defmacro`, are the kind Lispers usually mean when they talk about "macros".
 Regular macros are called like a function, with an :ref:`expression <expressions>` whose head is the macro name: for example, ``(foo a b)`` could call a macro named ``foo``.
 A regular macro is called at compile-time, after the entire top-level form in which it appears is parsed, and receives parsed :ref:`models <models>` as arguments.
 Regular macros come in :ref:`three varieties, which vary in scope <macro-namespaces>`.

-**Reader macros**, typically defined with :hy:func:`defreader`, are lower-level than regular macros.
+**Reader macros**, typically defined with :hy:func:`defreader <hy.core.macros.defreader>`, are lower-level than regular macros.
 They're called with the hash sign ``#``; for example, ``#foo`` calls a reader macro named ``foo``.
 A reader macro is called at parse-time.
 It doesn't receive conventional arguments.
 Instead, it uses an implicitly available parser object to parse the subsequent source text.
 When it returns, the standard Hy parser picks up where it left off.

 Related constructs
 ~~~~~~~~~~~~~~~~~~